24 interesting facts about Ivory Coast (Côte d’Ivoire)

 A stamp from 1983 (Shutterstock)

-7. Following independence, the country was widely recognised as the Republic of the Ivory Coast (or Ivory Coast).
+7. Following independence, the country was widely recognized as the Republic of the Ivory Coast (or Ivory Coast).
 However, the country officially changed its name to Cote d’Ivoire in 1986.

 8. Ivory Coast has two capital cities.
 Yamoussoukro has been the official capital since 1983, but Abidjan remains the administrative capital and the officially designated economic capital.
 Most countries maintain an embassy in Abidjan.

-9. With a population of 4,800,000, Abidjan is the world’s third-largest French-speaking city after Kinshasa in DR Congo and Paris in France.
+9. With a population of more than 5 million people, Abidjan is the world’s third-largest French-speaking city after Kinshasa in DR Congo and Paris in France.

 An aerial shot of Abidjan